joycewu37/joycewu/ibm.md

 * Incorporated Heartbeat uptime monitoring & Elastalert for real-time Slack alerts about downed servers & errors
 * Secured Elastic stack with authentication, authorization & TLS encryption on HTTP layer using PKCS/PEM files

-For more information about Elastic Products, visit the[Elastic Website](https://www.elastic.co/)
+For more information about Elastic Products, visit the [Elastic Website](https://www.elastic.co/)